Separation Anxiety in Children

 Anxiety and Children – Provides an overview of separation anxiety disorder, symptoms and treatment options.
 (American Academy of Child and Adolescent Psychiatry)

-Separation Anxiety Disorder – Provides information on anxiety disorders of children and adolescents, including separation anxiety.
+Childhood Anxiety Disorders – Provides information on anxiety disorders of children and adolescents, including separation anxiety.
 (Anxiety Disorders Association of America)

 Dealing with separation anxiety